-Sensus covers all the car's solutions that enable connection to the outside world and provides you with intuitive control over all the car's capabilities.
+Sensus covers all the car's solutions that enable connection\ to the outside world and provides you with intuitive control over all the car's capabilities.

 Volvo Sensus combines and presents many functions in several of the car's systems on the centre console's screen.
+With Volvo Sensus the car can be personalised by means of an intuitive user interface.
+Settings can be made in Car settings, Audio and media, Climate control, etc.

-With Volvo Sensus the car can With the centre console buttons and controls or the steering wheel's right-hand keypad functions can be activated or deactivated and many different settings can be made.
+With the centre console buttons and controls or the steering wheel's right-hand keypad\ functions can be activated or deactivated and many different settings can be made.